Church of Pakistan

-The Church of Pakistan is a united Protestant Church in Pakistan; it holds membership in the Anglican Communion, the World Communion of Reformed Churches, and the World Methodist Council.
+The Church of Pakistan is a united Protestant church in Pakistan founded in 1970; it holds membership in the Anglican Communion, the World Communion of Reformed Churches, and the World Methodist Council.
+The Church of Pakistan claims 1,900,000 members.

-Establishment of the church
+History

-It was established in 1970 with a union of Anglicans (Church of India, Pakistan, Burma and Ceylon), Scottish Presbyterians (Church of Scotland), United Methodists, and Lutherans.
-It is the only united Protestant Church in South Asia which involves Lutherans.
+The Church of Pakistan was established in 1970 as a union of members of the Anglican (Church of India, Pakistan, Burma and Ceylon), Presbyterian (Church of Scotland), United Methodist, and Lutheran churches.
+It is the only united Protestant church in South Asia which involves Lutherans.

 The church has two theological seminaries: the Gujranwala Theological Seminary and St. Thomas' Theological College, Karachi.

+Ordination of Women

+The Church of Pakistan ordained the first women as deacons in 2001.
+The church does not ordain women as priests or bishops.